 Hypothermia is life-threatening, so early detection is important.
 Once you determine that a person is experiencing hypothermia, promptly call for medical help and do the following first aid measures:

 - If you are outdoors, do your best to prevent further heat loss.
 Shield them from snow or wind.
 Do not allow the person to lie directly on the ground.

 - Remove the person from the cold environment.
 Move to a warm, dry location.

 - Carefully remove any wet articles of clothing.
 Do this slowly to avoid triggering erratic heartbeats that might cause a heart attack.

 - Do not attempt to expose the person to direct heat.
 This can damage the skin or trigger a cardiac arrest as well.
-Instead, slowly increase a person's temperature by providing warm and dry clothes and blankets.
-Wool is a good insulator and can help a person retain body heat than other fabrics.
+Instead, slowly increase a person’s temperature by providing warm and dry clothes and blankets.
+Wool is a good insulator and can help a person retain body heat better than other fabrics.
 Using a space blanket also helps.

 - Provide warm drinks to increase their temperature from the inside.
-However, don't give them alcohol.
+However, don’t give them alcohol.
 Contrary to popular belief, alcoholic drinks only offer temporary relief from the cold.
 They do nothing to increase your core temperature.
 Instead, try to give the person warm, high-calorie drinks like hot chocolate or broth.
 Only attempt this if the person is conscious.
 Forcing liquid into an unconscious person’s mouth may lead to choking.

 - Apply a warm and dry compress to the person’s neck, chest, or groin and work your way from there.
 Applying compress to the extremities causes cold blood to go to the main organs.
 This can cause the core temperature to drop instead.

 - Cover.
 Use protective clothing like hats and mittens to prevent heat from escaping your body.
 Observe the weather as well.
 Knowing the weather forecast can let you prepare your clothes and gear accordingly.

 - Overexertion.
 Avoid activities that will cause you to sweat.
 This lowers your body temperature even further.
-To help increase your core temperature, eat and drink high-calorie, high-protein food.
+To help increase your core temperature, consume high-calorie, high-protein food and drinks.
 Again, avoid alcohol and caffeine.